talon-one/TalonOne.cs/docs/IntegrationApi.md

             // config.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new IntegrationApi(config);
-            var loyaltyProgramId = 56;  // int | Identifier of the profile-based loyalty program.
+            var loyaltyProgramId = 789;  // long | Identifier of the profile-based loyalty program.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint. var integrationId = integrationId_example;  // string | The integration identifier for this customer profile.
 Must be: - Unique within the deployment. - Stable for the customer.
 Do not use an ID that the customer can update themselves.
 For example, you can use a database ID.
-Once set, you cannot update this identifier. var status = status_example;  // string | Filter points based on their status. (optional)  (default to active) var subledgerId = subledgerId_example;  // string | The ID of the subledger by which we filter the data. (optional) var pageSize = 56;  // int? | The number of items in the response. (optional)  (default to 50) var skip = 56;  // int? | The number of items to skip when paging through large result sets. (optional)
+Once set, you cannot update this identifier. var status = status_example;  // string | Filter points based on their status. (optional)  (default to active) var subledgerId = subledgerId_example;  // string | The ID of the subledger by which we filter the data. (optional) var pageSize = 789;  // long? | The number of items in the response. (optional)  (default to 50) var skip = 789;  // long? | The number of items to skip when paging through large result sets. (optional)

             try
             {